-When children are also involved in the divorce, it becomes a much more complicated matter, however.
+When children are also involved in the divorce, it becomes a much more complicated matter.
 Child custody is often the most contentious issue in a divorce and can lead to a long, drawn-out court battle, after which neither parents nor children may get an arrangement that is in the best interests of the family.

 A preferable alternative to a child custody and visitation order by a judge is mediation.
-As an experienced child visitation lawyer in Pennsylvania, Sheryl R. Rentz encourages her clients and those in similar situations to come up with a child custody and visitation arrangement together, out of the courtroom, which suits both the best interests of the child and ensures stable family relationships.
+As an experienced child visitation lawyer in Pennsylvania, Sheryl R. Rentz encourages her clients and those in similar situations to come up with a child custody and visitation arrangement together, outside the courtroom, which suits both the best interests of the child and ensures stable family relationships.

 What Can You Decide through Mediation in Pennsylvania?

-Child custody and visitation, as well as child support may all be arranged through mediation and established in a binding contract that will be recognized by the court.
-Though a court may also consider a child's requests, by utilizing mediation, you and your spouse can have a less stressful conversation with your child about the situation and about what they want, if they are old enough to provide a thoughtful opinion.
+Child custody and visitation, as well as child support, may all be arranged through mediation and established in a binding contract that will be recognized by the court.
+Though a court may also consider a child's requests, by choosing mediation, you and your spouse can have a less stressful conversation with your child about the situation and about what they want, if they are old enough to provide a thoughtful opinion.

 - Physical custody: which parent the child will live with;